bahadiri/Millionaire/README.md

 - user_id: The foreign key from the User table.
 - question_id: The foreign key from the Question table.
 - choice: The choice of the user who is identified by user_id for the question which is identified by question_id.
 - confidence: The sureness level of the user while answering.
 Don't mix it with statistical confidence.
+Note that, the confidence labels "certain", "guessing" and "no idea" are mapped to 1, 2 and 3 respectively.
 - time: Server timestamp of the answer arrival.
 Recommended to ignore.
 - receivedTime: Timestamp recorded on Android device at the time user sees the question.
 - answerTime: Timestamp recorded on Andorid device at the time user answers.